sameerd/DiffusionTensorImaging/README.md

-* There is a separate effort by @mvgolub and @RafaelNH to put in an expanded single shell model into the [Dipy](http://nipy.org/dipy/index.html) respository.
+* There is a separate effort by @mvgolub and @RafaelNH to put in an expanded single shell model into the [Dipy](http://nipy.org/dipy/index.html) repository.
 Please follow along at the [Dipy Issue Tracker
 #827](https://github.com/nipy/dipy/issues/827).
 When the Dipy version is ready,
 it is likely to be better tested, more user friendly, efficient and have more features than the version in this repository.